8 characteristics

 Increasing and Decreasing

-The graph above vividly suggests that linear functions are always increasing or always decreasing.
+The graphs above vividly suggests that linear functions are always increasing or always decreasing (unless they are constant).

 • If the leading coefficient is positive, (then the graph moves up to the right) then the linear function is an increasing function.